BloomTech-Labs/reach-lms-be-a/src/main/java/com/lambdaschool/oktafoundation/modelAssemblers/README.md

 This is really convenient for little collections of data that (1.) don't change throughout our application and (2.) are referenced a lot.
 That makes the `enum` a PERFECT choice for our user's `role`!!!

+Unfold the following to see some comparisons between `enum` and alternative methods

 <details>